ImFlog/schema-registry-plugin/README.md

   This is an optional parameter.
 * `pretty` is whether the downloaded Avro or json schemas should be formatted ("pretty-printed") or minified.
   This is an optional parameter.
+* `clientConfig` is a map of configuration properties for the Schema Registry client.
+  This is an optional parameter.
+All values from the [Confluent Schema Registry client configuration](https://docs.confluent.io/platform/current/schema-registry/sr-client-configs.html) are supported.

 ### Download schemas